aldiazj/JumpDiaz/README.md

 To start working on the project first clone it on the computer, then open it on Unity (Actual working version 2018.1.6f1).

 ### Testing
-To test the game first clone it on the computer, then open the release folder and click on the executable.
+To test the game first download this [zip folder](https://drive.google.com/open?id=19p2NMGiJ1jQwRO7PRTosJPUGlxIoh5Jx) on the computer, then open it and click on the executable.

 ## Contributing